Raksha2029/AI-Projects/README.md

 #AI Projects

-# Title: Recognition of Objects with Convolutional Neural Network

 Synopsis: The aim of this project is to build a deep learning model so as to recognise the object by using CIFAR-10 data set (Canadian Institute for Advanced Research)